tekntrash/POD/install.md

-# Installation Instructions for a Nvidia Jetson AGX Orin running Ubuntu 22
+# Installation Instructions for a Nvidia Jetson AGX Orin running Ubuntu 22 and CUDA 11.4

 These steps help set up an environment compatible with NVIDIA Jetson and YOLOv10.